Asian Recipes/ Dinner/ Korean/ Pasta & Noodles/ Recipes/ Super Simple

 • Dashi Stock – This adds extra savoury / umami flavour to the gochujang pasta sauce.
 You can sub with chicken or vegetable stock, or pasta water if you prefer.

-• Homemade Gochujang Sauce – Made with classic Korean seasonings, this flavour packed sauce is so easy to make!
+• Gochujang Sauce – Made with classic Korean seasonings, this flavour packed sauce is so easy to make!
 See our full recipe for gochujang sauce.
 We love to keep some on hand in the fridge so it’s ready to go for dishes like this.
 Otherwise, you can use bibimbap sauce, or regular gochujang paste along with a splash of soy sauce, sesame oil and a clove of garlic if you prefer.

 • Cream – Use thickened cream / heavy cream for a thicker and creamier sauce.
 Sub with a milk and extra cornstarch / cornflour slurry if you don’t have cream on hand.